veraison/docs/demo/psa/prov-verif-e2e/README.md

 # PSA Demonstration Steps

-This document explains all the steps one need to follow to successfully run end to end PSA Demonstration
+This document explains all the steps one need to follow to successfully run end to end PSA Demonstration.

 ## Preconditions

 * One need to install `jq` and `curl`.

+* For build to succeed one needs to install following packages:
+1. protoc-gen-go with version v1.26
+2. protoc-gen-go-grpc version v1.1
+3. protoc-gen-go-json version v1.1.0
+4. mockgen version v1.6.0

 * Commands below assume execution in a Bourne-shell.
 Please adjust appropriately in case any other shell is used.

 ## Creation of PSA Endorsements

-* For provisioning if Supply Chain Endorsements needs to be modified or created fresh, then one needs to use instructions given [here](./COCLI_README.md)
+* The Supply Chain Endorsements used in provisioning pipeline setup below are created using the instructions given [here](./COCLI_README.md) Use these instructions if one wants to create their own Endorsements or modify existing ones.

 ## Provisioning pipeline setup